Edditoria/markdown-plus-plus/README.md

 *tl;tr* For pull request, please do check **Allow edits from maintainers**, and merge from **your new branch** into **my master branch**; Or, propose a file change in Github directly; Or, hit me a message via issue page or my social contacts.

-For details, please kindly read [CONTRIBUTING.md](CONTRIBUTING.md).
+For details, please kindly read [CONTRIBUTING.md](https://github.com/Edditoria/.github/blob/main/CONTRIBUTING.md).

 :beer: Thank you so much! :pray:

 ## Copyright and License

-Copyright for portions of [this repository][this_repo] are held by Thomas Smits since 2010 as part of [his repository][thomsmits_npp].
+Copyright for portions of [this repository][this_repo] are held by Thomas Smits since 2010 as part of [his repository][thomsmits_repo].
 All other copyright are held by Edditoria since 2012.

 Code released under the [MIT License](LICENSE.txt).
 Docs released under [Creative Commons](https://creativecommons.org/licenses/by/4.0/).